Doctor Who: The Lost Stories (The First Doctor)

 aka Alexander The Great

 Writer: Moris Farhi Notes: Although a sample script written by Farhi, “The Fragile Yellow Arc Of Fragrance”, was rejected by story editor David Whitaker, he was nonetheless encouraged to continue to develop ideas for Doctor Who.
 Aware that Farhi was interested in Greco-Roman mythology, on January 24th, 1964 Whitaker suggested an adventure about the Greek pirate Barbarossa, in which the Doctor would be forced to invite somebody into the TARDIS.
-Farhi instead began work on “Farewell Great Macedon” (also called “Alexander The Great”); such was his enthusiasm for the project that he ignored Whitaker's advice to write only one script and instead produced a full six-part serial.
+Farhi instead began work on “Farewell Great Macedon” (also called “Alexander The Great”).
+He was commissioned to write the first episode on March 31st, but such was his enthusiasm for the project that he instead produced a full six-part serial.
 His episodes bore the titles 1.
 The Hanging Gardens Of Babylon, 2.
 The Wrath Of The Greatest Grecian Of Them All! or O, Son!
 My Son!, 3.
-A Man Must Die, 4.
-The World Lies Dead At Your Feet, 5.
+A Man Must Die..., 4.
+The World Lies Dead At Your Feet..., 5.
 In The Arena, 6.
 Farewell, Great Macedon!.
 The first episode, notably, would have explained the time travellers' ability to understand other languages by showing them hooked up to a computer which teaches them Ancient Greek.
-Initially, Whitaker felt that Farhi's scripts simply needed tightening up, but after the transmission of Marco Polo, the production office apparently elected to gear the historical adventures such that they were set on the periphery, rather than in the midst, of famous historical events, in response to criticism from schools (although this must have been abandoned by the time The Romans was made less than a year later).
-Farhi was unwilling to rewrite his storyline to reflect this edict, and so “Farewell Great Macedon” was abandoned on July 31st.
+But while Whitaker was impressed by the quality of Farhi's writing, he did not believe that “Farewell Great Macedon” was appropriate for Doctor Who, and it was rejected on July 31st.
+Farhi resubmitted his scripts around the start of 1966, but they were rejected again on January 17th.
 In November 2010, Big Finish Production released an audio adaptation of “Farewell Great Macedon” by John Dorney.

 Characters: The First Doctor, Susan, Ian, Barbara